ivanursel/The-Green-Frog/README.md

 # The-Green-Frog
-All about the battery powered Green Frog
+All about the battery powered Green Frog: exploring uncharted territory